jonisavo/uicomponents/README.md

 ### Summary

-Dependencies injected into UIComponents acts as singletons, meaning that every UIComponent will have the same instance of the dependency.
+Dependencies injected into UIComponents act as singletons, meaning that every UIComponent will have the same instance of the dependency.

 Dependency injection requires an interface.
 Below is a simple example: